passw0rd/cli/README.md

 The examples below are given for the FreeBSD/Linux/Mac OS platforms.

-### Register Your Account and Set Up 2FA
+### Register your account and set up 2FA

-**First**, register your account with the following comand:
+**First**, register your account with the following command:
 ```bash
 ./passw0rd account register my@email.com
 ```
-You have to confirm your account by entering a confirmation code you got in the email and create your own account password.
+You have to confirm your account by entering a confirmation code you got in the email and create your account password.

 > !!!
-Once you've confirmed your account and created an account password, the password CLI immediately asks you to set up two factor authentication and to create a new passw0rd App (with a default App's name) and a Secret Key.
+Once you've confirmed your account and created an account password, the password CLI immediately asks you to set up two-factor authentication and to create a new passw0rd App (with a default application name) and an `app_secret_Key`.
 You can:
-> - accept the offer and get all the necessary credentials (app_token, public_key, secret_key) to start working with passw0rd service or
+> - accept the offer and get all the necessary credentials (app_token, service_public_key, app_secret_key) to start working with passw0rd service or
 > - come back later.
-If you choose this option, you get only your Session url2fa - store it somewhere in a safe place.
+If you choose this option, you get only your `session token` - store it somewhere in a safe place.
 Other credentials (app_token, service_public_key, app_secret_key) you'll be able to generate using your app_token later.

-**Second**, set up two factor authentication (2FA):
+**Second**, set up two-factor authentication (2FA):
-- Copy a QR link that you got in passw0rd CLI
+- Copy a QR link that you got in a passw0rd CLI
-- Open the QR link in a brouser or some application
+- Open the QR link in a browser or some application
 - Scan the QR using your 2FA application
 - Enter a 2FA code into a passw0rd CLI

 > To set up 2FA you have to use an application that generates secure 2 step verification tokens on your device.
-For an exanple, you can download and install [Google Authenticator](https://support.google.com/accounts/answer/1066447?co=GENIE.Platform%3DAndroid&hl=en) or [Authy](https://authy.com/download/).
+For example, you can download and install [Google Authenticator](https://support.google.com/accounts/answer/1066447?co=GENIE.Platform%3DAndroid&hl=en) or [Authy](https://authy.com/download/).

-As a result you get your passw0rd's application credentials:
+As a result, you get your passw0rd's application credentials:
 - application `name`
 - application `app_token`
 - server `service_public_key`